wevm/viem/site/docs/utilities/getAddress.md

+---
+head:
+  - - meta
+    - property: og:title
+      content: getAddress
+  - - meta
+    - name: description
+      content: Converts an address into an address that is checksum encoded.
+  - - meta
+    - property: og:description
+      content: Converts an address into an address that is checksum encoded.

+---

 # getAddress

-Converts an address to an address that is [checksum encoded](https://eips.ethereum.org/EIPS/eip-55).
+Converts an address into an address that is [checksum encoded](https://eips.ethereum.org/EIPS/eip-55).

 ## Import